Katowice, near Krakow Poland

-This is a class using soft fix embalming method.
+This class uses a soft fix embalming technique

 All materials and tools provided.
 Attendees will be required to provide a lab coat.

 (Lab coat hire available £10, proceeds to WaterAid)

 A rare opportunity to fully dissect the human form.
 Led by Julian Baker, one of the Europe’s leading experts on connective tissue function and dissection, this is a remarkable series of workshops.
 It will be open only to qualified bodyworkers and allied health professionals or those with a relevant qualification.
 You will be asked to submit a CV and an outline of your qualifications and experience as well as a personal statement of intent, which will be submitted to the university for admission to this course.
 We may also phone you to discuss your application.
 You will be asked to sign a non-disclosure and indemnity form prior to attendance.*

 Please click here to sign up to our newsletter and mailing list

 The jewel in the crown of locations and facilities, St Andrews School of medicine is a new, state of the art facility overlooking the home of golf, the Old Course of St Andrews.
 Well lit and with break out rooms and a well stocked library, the lab at St Andrews is a remarkable venue.
 A five minute walk in to the historic town centre provides an array of shops, bars and restaurants and on the doorstep the incredible five miles of beach and nature reserve await your walking pleasure.

 This is a remarkable place in the stable of locations I work from.
 Easy to get to from the UK and only 80kms from Krakow, it’s how you imagine Eastern Europe really is.
 Friendly, but functional, it has everything we need and the most helpful and open members of staff in the medical school.

 We stay not far from the training location in pleasant surroundings again with access to good food at low cost.